CrispyPin/gd-voxel-rs/README.md

 spiritual successor to https://github.com/CrispyPin/voxel-meshing

 **Todo**:
-- only re-apply surfaces that were affected by a partial refresh
+- greedy mesh after chunk is stale
+- handle voxels with alpha
 - collision/player controller
-- greedy meshing
-- handle voxels with alpha
-- terrain gen

 **mesh optimisation**:
 - when chunk is stale for some seconds: